Calm1403/School-Notes/README.md

 way of organisation and it makes sense to me.

-As a concrete example, documents on the nmap program are part of the ethical hacking subject, where topics pertaining to nmap may include things like the distinction between scan types and their practicalities over each other, and scripts that nmap can perform like cache spoofing DNS servers or vulnerability determination.
+As a concrete example, documents on the nmap program are part of the ethical hacking subject in the hacking directory, where topics pertaining to nmap may include things like the distinction between scan types and their practicalities over each other, and scripts that nmap can perform like cache spoofing DNS servers or vulnerability determination of hosts.

 ## Respository Heirarchy: